Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 integration.
 If you are developer, you don't have to read this section.

+Integration works with:
-Integration only works with 2.5.x version of gerrit.
+ * 2.5.x version of gerrit.
+ * 2.8+ version of gerrit.

 Prerequisites:

+* You need to have your Tuleap instance running with PHP 5.3.x in order to link Tuleap with gerrit 2.8+
 * LDAP plugin must be installed, configured and active.
 Both Tuleap and Gerrit rely on LDAP for common user management.

 From now on, you will need: